apiato/documentation/docs/general/faq.md

 ### Do I have to use the Porto Architecture to benefit from Apiato!? {#do-i-have-to-use-the-porto-architecture-to-benefit-from-apiato}

-NO. You can still use the standard MVC (Controllers are still there) or any other architecture you prefer.
-And you can call the Apiato provided `Actions` and `Tasks` from your Controllers or Services or whichever classes you prefer.
+NO. You can still use the standard MVC (Controllers are still there) or any other architecture you prefer and you can call the Apiato provided `Actions` and `Tasks` from your Controllers or Services or whichever classes you prefer.
 You have the freedom to structure your own project anyway you like, and still use all the feature that Apiato provide.